Short roleplay dialogues for bank visits in German

 Customer: Ein Girokonto, bitte.
 (A checking account, please.)

-Bank Clerk: In Ordnung.
+Bank Clerk: Sehr gut.
 Haben Sie schon Erfahrungen mit Online-Banking?
-(Alright.
-Do you have experience with online banking?)
+(Very good.
+Do you already have experience with online banking?)

 Withdrawing Money